smjeffery22/learning_materials/c#/notes_c#.md

 ### While Statement

-- `do...while` loop executes the code first, then checks the condition
+- `do...while` loop executes the first block of code first at least once, then checks the while condition

 ```C#
 int counter = 0;